estiens/world_cup_json/README.md

+# IMPORTANT

+I am recieving tons of inquiries about whether this will work for the 2018 World Cup.
+The short answer is, I have no idea because it is based on a scraper.
+If FIFA substantially changed their website, it will need to be completely re-written.
+If it has only changed a bit, it might just need tweaks, like it did for the Women's World Cup.
+Unfortunately, we may not know this until after the World Cup results have already started.
+(My hope was that 4 years later, there'd be a better realtime API).
+I'm going to start digging into FIFA results pages and see what has changed, but the reality is that the World Cup results site may be entirely different this time around.
+No guarantees, but stay tuned!

 # ABOUT

 This is a simple backend for a scraper that grabs current world cup results and outputs them as JSON.
 UPDATE 8 Jun 2015 - This is now working for the Women's World Cup.